-Our CEO to median employee pay ratio is calculated in accordance with Item 402(u) of Regulation S-K. We employ 5,148 associates in the United States (U.S.) and 51 associates in the United Kingdom (U.K.).
+Our CEO to median employee pay ratio is calculated in accordance with Item 402(u) of Regulation S-K. We employ approximately 5,300 associates in the United States (U.S.) and 60 associates in the United Kingdom (U.K.).
 As permitted by the de minimis exemption of the rule, all of our associates employed in the U.K. are excluded from the pay ratio calculation because they account for less than 5% of the total number of our U.S. and non-U.S. associates.
-There were no significant changes to our compensation programs or employee base in 2019, so we used the same median employee for the 2019 ratio as we used for 2018 and 2017.
-In 2017, we identified the median employee by examining the annual total compensation for all of our associates, excluding our CEO, who were employed by us on December 1, 2017.
-We included all associates, whether employed on a full-time, part-time or seasonal basis.
-To determine the median employee, we calculated the total annual compensation for each of our then 5,072 associates as the sum of the following amounts:
+In 2020, we identified the median employee by examining the annual total compensation for all of our U.S. associates, excluding our CEO, who were employed by us on December 1, 2020.
+We included all U.S. associates, whether employed on a full-time, part-time or seasonal basis.
+To determine the median employee, we calculated the total annual compensation for each of our then 5,354 associates as the sum of the following amounts:

-- Annual base pay - · Increase in the value of the associate's pension benefit - The company's contribution to the associate's health insurance coverage - The company's matching contributions to the associate's 401(k) account - The company's matching contributions to the associate's nonqualified deferred compensation (Top Hat) account - Calendar year cash bonus - Calendar year stock compensation grants (time and or performance vesting restricted stock units) - Calendar year stock option grants (incentive or nonqualified stock options) - Holiday stock compensation
+- Annual base pay - Increase in the value of the associate's pension benefit - The company's contribution to the associate's health insurance coverage - The company's matching contributions to the associate's 401(k) account - The company's matching contributions to the associate's nonqualified deferred compensation (Top Hat) account - Calendar year cash bonus - Calendar year stock compensation grants (time and or performance vesting restricted stock units) - Calendar year stock option grants (incentive or nonqualified stock options) - Holiday stock compensation